Why is Harvard University a Top-Rated School?

 • Some Famous Alumni: John Adams, J. Robert Oppenheimer, Theodore Roosevelt, Bill Gates, Mark Zuckerberg, Michelle Obama, Ketanji Brown Jackson, T.S.
 Eliot

 Harvard University’s student body and faculty are world-renowned for their exceptional academic abilities.
-Home to cutting-edge facilities and libraries, they offer a wealth of research opportunities and conduct groundbreaking research in a number of fields.
-Harvard also has a strong sense of tradition, an extensive alumni network, a low student-to-faculty ratio, and a robust financial aid program.
+Home to cutting-edge facilities and libraries, the school offers a wealth of opportunities and conducts groundbreaking research in a number of fields.
+Harvard also has a strong sense of tradition, extensive alumni network, low student-to-faculty ratio, and robust financial aid program.

 Harvard University has produced Presidents of the United States, living billionaires, Olympic athletes (who have won 110 medals), Fulbright Scholars, Rhode Scholars, and others who are outstanding in their field.
 Students and faculty are committed to research, innovation, public service, and overall learning.
-The university is also known for its amazing traditions and outstanding athletic programs.
+In addition, the university is known for its long-standing traditions and outstanding athletic programs.

-The statistics behind Harvard University demonstrate why it’s not just a good school, but a top-rated school in the United States:
+The statistics behind Harvard University demonstrate why it’s not just a good school, but a top-rated institution in the United States:

 • Diversity: #80 in the United States

-Over 61,000 students applied to Harvard University in 2022 – and only 3% were accepted.
+Over 54,000 students applied to Harvard University in 2025 – and accepted only 3.7% of applicants.
 To say Harvard is highly selective would be an understatement!
-It is extremely difficult to get into the university, so a plan is necessary.

-Here are some tips for increasing your chances of getting the coveted acceptance letter from Harvard University:
+Here are some tips for increasing your chances of getting a coveted acceptance letter from Harvard:

-Harvard also values students involved outside the classroom, who demonstrate leadership and aim to improve the world around them.
+4. Show community involvement.
+Harvard values students who are part of their community, demonstrate leadership, and help impact the world around them.
 Athletics, student clubs, and volunteer work will go far on these applications!

-Harvard University has an almost 400 year history, is globally renowned for its academic and research programs, and produces students who go on to achieve amazing things.
-It’s clear from the statistics why Harvard is a top-rated school for 2024!
+Harvard University has an almost 400-year history, is globally renowned for its academic and research programs, and produces students who go on to achieve amazing things.
+It’s clear from the statistics why Harvard is a top-rated school for 2026!
 Learn more about Harvard University, acceptance chances, cost, and more right here.

 Do you think Harvard University is a good fit for you?
 Do you want to see how you stack up against other students aiming to get into top-rated universities and colleges?
 Our College Match tool shows you your accepted odds.
 Sign up for free here.